 Solid Waste Division

-Since the inception of DAMA’s Solid waste and recycling program, As a community we have been able to divert nearly fifty percent (50%) from the landfill and send it to Northeast Recycling Solutions to be recycled.
+Since the inception of DAMA’s Solid waste and recycling program, As a community we have been able to divert nearly fifty percent (50%) from the landfill and send it to various recycling centers to be recycled.
 Thank you for your support and keep up the great work.

 The purpose of the DAMA Solid Waste Program is to ensure solid waste is managed in such a way that it protects both public health and the environment.
 The DAMA Solid Waste Program works effectively to help all DAMA customers better manage their solid wastes from curbside to disposal and recycling.

 The collection of curbside materials is completed five days a week, collecting both MSW and SSR material every day.
 There is a two 32-gallon can limit per household, with unlimited recycling.
 Trash and Recycling must be placed curbside by 7:00am, for collection on the correct day for your area.
 Additional “BLUE” extra bag stickers may be purchased at: Newell’s Fuel Service, Gerrity’s in Luzerne, both Weis Markets in Dallas, Sunoco on Manor Dr., Gerrity’s Ace Hardware in the Back Mountain Shopping Center or at the DAMA main office.
 If you have a large item please call the office for information on a “Bulk Item Sticker or White Good Sticker”.